01 of 11

 Once the dough has risen, place the pan in the preheated oven.
 Bake for about 30 minutes, or until the surface is golden brown.
 Tent loosely with foil and bake for another 30 minutes.
 At the end of the timed baking, insert a digital thermometer in the center of the loaf, making sure not to place it too close to sides or bottom of the pan.
 You want a temperature of 208 F/97.8 C. This is an important step and will ensure that your bread is thoroughly cooked without any guessing if it is done.Continue to 11 of 11 below.

 11 of 11

-Use your thin spreader spatula or a knife to release loaf from pan immediately after removing it from the oven.
-Cool on a wire rack.
+Use your thin spreader spatula or a knife to release the loaf from the pan immediately after removing it from the oven.
+Cool the bread on a wire rack.
 When completely cool, move to a cutting board and slice.
 The bread should have a crisp crust, moist, springy texture, and light aroma and flavor.

 When baking and cooking gluten-free recipes, always make sure your work surfaces, utensils, pans, and tools are free of gluten.
-Always read product labels.
-Manufacturers can change product formulations without notice.
-When in doubt, do not buy or use a... product before contacting the manufacturer for verification that the product is free of gluten.
+Also always read product labels as manufacturers can change product formulations without notice.
+When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.